-When it’s dumped in a landfill site, it undergoes anaerobic decomposition and generates methane.
+When it’s dumped at a landfill site, it undergoes anaerobic decomposition and generates methane.

 This means that we don’t just lose the materials’ organic resources, but we also create a potentially dangerous gas in the process.

-Therefore wherever possible, you should look to home composting your waste.
+Therefore wherever possible, you should look to home compost your waste.